SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## Obtaining Information about Internal Tables, Table Lines, Table Types
+## Getting Information about Internal Tables, Table Lines, Table Types

 ### Checking the Existence of a Line in an Internal Table